 Now it officially feels like summer.
-The 4th of July has come and gone.
-The farmers markets are chock-full of delicious produce.
-It’s melon season – time for a watermelon smoothie!
+The 4th of July has arrived, and the farmers markets are chock-full of delicious produce.
+It's melon season, which means it's high time for a watermelon smoothie!

 Hydrating Tropical Dessert Smoothie

 - 4 cups cubed seeded watermelon

 - 2 cups cubed fresh or frozen pineapple

 - 2 cups cubed fresh or frozen mango